LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/04_raja_forall/README.md

 # Lesson Four

 Data parallel kernels are common in many parallel HPC applications.
-In a data parallel loop kernel, the processing of data that occurs at each iterate is independent of the processing of data at all other iterates.
-This is sometimes referred to as "embarrassingly parallel" because it is relatively easy to parallelize compared to other kernels where iterates are not independent.
+In a data parallel loop kernel, the processing of data that occurs at each iterate **is independent** of the processing of data at all other iterates.
+This is sometimes referred to as "embarrassingly parallel" because it is relatively easy to parallelize a kernel when there is no chance for the computation done for one iterate can impact the computation done at any other iterate.

 A simple example of a data parallel loop kernel that is parallelized using OpenMP is: